 Right around the time that our oldest daughter was born, about 4 years ago, I mostly stopped going to the nail salon.
 While I loved the every-other-week errand to treat my nails to a professional manicure, I had several reasons to slow (and nearly stop) my visits.

 First, I was ready to turn my “look for cleaner/safer” gaze onto my beauty routine.
 While I’d already transitioned my skincare and most of my makeup over to safer, I hadn’t “cleaned up” my nail routine.
 Sitting in a fume-filled nail salon felt contrary to all the safer-product efforts I was making at home.
 Second, I wanted to reduce my monthly spending.
 Some quick math showed me that if I could do my own manicures, the cost of polish + the other equipment needed would pay for itself in just ONE manicure.
 Lastly, with a newborn baby at home and a full work schedule, I didn’t really want to spend that much “free” time away from her.
 4 years later, with now 2 sweet baby girls and our 3rd just days away from joining our family, this feeling is even stronger.
 I liked the 2ish hour trip to the nail salon on the weekend, but I LOVE being able to spend my weekends entirely with our family, painting my nails in the quick margins of naptimes.

 All that to be said, I’ve now accumulated some experience painting my own nails!
 I’ve also made it my mission to give an honest try of all of the safer polish systems out there.
-You can read the full list HERE.
+You can read the full list in my safer nail polish guide.
 I feel pretty confident in how to use nail tools correctly and also how to “make it work” when a polish or system is fussy (sometimes, in the safer product world, you trade fussy for better-for-you formulas).

 Ordering Olive and June